 However, the positive message is that with this freezing technology cancer sufferers have a real chance to preserve their fertility and start a family when they have completed their treatment.

 More time to find the ideal man

-When Kylie Baldwin presented the results of the study at the British Science Festival she explained that for the women which were freezing their eggs ‘it was about finding the right potential father for their child – a male partner who was committed to parenthood, who was going to perform that role of the hands-on father and would share … the pleasures and pains of upbringing equally.’
-So contrary what we might think it was because they wanted to find a man who is the right one and would be a good father for the child.
+When Kylie Baldwin presented the results of the study at the British Science Festival she explained that for the women who were freezing their eggs ‘it was about finding the right potential father for their child – a male partner who was committed to parenthood, who was going to perform that role of the hands-on father and would share … the pleasures and pains of upbringing equally.’
+So contrary to what we might think it was because they wanted to find a man who was the right one and would be a good father for the child.

 It’s best to be young

 Women gradually lose their eggs with age therefore the best time to free eggs is when a woman is relatively young.The younger she is the better the quality of the egg but obviously only when she reaches the age at which it is legally possible.